Why CBT is an Effective Approach for Managing Anxiety and Panic Attacks

 A key component of CBT for panic attacks is exposure therapy, which helps individuals confront their fears in a controlled manner and develop a capacity for distress tolerance.
 Many people with anxiety or panic attacks avoid situations that they perceive as triggers, such as crowded places, social gatherings, or even public speaking.
 While avoidance might provide temporary relief, it only strengthens and propels the cycle of anxiety.

-In exposure therapy, individuals are exposed to these anxiety provoking situations through imaginal, interoceptive, and/or in vivo exposure.
+In exposure therapy, individuals are exposed to these anxiety-provoking situations through imaginal, interoceptive, and/or in vivo exposure.
 The goal is to reduce the anxiety response over time, helping individuals build distress tolerance and confidence in their ability to manage distressing situations.
 By facing their fears in a safe, structured way, people with anxiety can learn that they are capable of handling discomfort without being overwhelmed by it.
+This same principle of exposure is at the core of ERP for OCD, which is a specialized form of exposure therapy for obsessive-compulsive disorder.

 Managing Physical Symptoms: Relaxation Techniques and Mindfulness

 CBT also addresses the physical symptoms of anxiety and panic attacks, such as rapid breathing, heart palpitations, and muscle tension.
-Techniques like deep breathing (e.g. square box breathing, 478 breathing), somatic body scan, and mindfulness practices are often integrated into CBT sessions.
+Techniques like deep breathing (e.g., square box breathing, 4-7-8 breathing), somatic body scan, and mindfulness practices are often integrated into CBT sessions.
 These methods help individuals regulate their nervous system and return to a more balanced state during times of heightened anxiety.
+If you’re looking for an immediate physiological tool for emotional intensity, the diver’s reflex technique from DBT is another powerful option.

 Mindfulness, for example, encourages individuals to focus on the present moment and observe their thoughts, feelings, and body sensations without judgment.
 This practice can be particularly useful for managing panic attacks, as it helps individuals detach from the overwhelming emotions and focus on calming their bodies and minds.